chenstar1/NLP/README.md

-This is the second assignment where the perplexity is the perplexity of the model test set.
+This is the second task
-Which implements the Swish model and Universal model in addition to the 'SIMPLIFYING', 'SLICEGPT', 'LongRoPE', 'Recurrent Memory' and so on.
+In addition to the "SIMPLIFYING" model and the "UNIVERSAL" model, implement the SIMPLIFYING", "SLICEGPT", "LongRoPE", "Recurrent Memory", etc., and draw their perplexities